2200Sanely/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
-8-A script that writes into a file the output of a ls-la command 9- A script that duplicates the last line of a file
+8-A script that writes into a file the output of a ls-la command 9- A script that duplicates the last line of a file 10-A script to remove all files with a js. extensioni